CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

 These configuration options need only be set when running outside the Cortex cluster (i.e. locally).
 This can be useful to utilize DataSources and Connections defined in the Cortex Cluster locally.

+**Disclaimer**: The `CortexRemoteCatalog` implementation is being developed and not all methods (GraphQL endpoints) are currently supported.
+Unsupported methods will throw a `NotImplementedError` or `RuntimeException`.

 ### Managed Content and Profile Data
 <!-- TODO(LA): Not sure about this section?
 Seems like something most "users" won't be able to do. -->